Applying to Law School

 How do I apply to law school?

 Applying early in the law school admission cycle may give you an advantage in admission and financial aid packages.
-The cycle typically opens in early October.
+The cycle typically opens anywhere from August to October, depending on the school.
 Law schools take applications as late as March, and sometimes even later.
 The majority of schools have their incoming class decided and deposited by May.
 Remember, the early bird gets the worm!

 When to take the LSAT is a big consideration.
-The exam is typically offered in February, June, September, and December.
+The exam is offered several times a year - just about every month.
 Your score is good for five years after you take it.
 If you're not going to law school straight out of CC, consider taking the LSAT within a year of graduation.
 That way your head is still in study mode and you will hopefully make time to study.

 Law School Admission Council